ghimiresdp/furl-cli/README.md

 ## ✨ Features

-- **Parallel Downloads**: Automatically splits large files into chunks and downloads them across multiple threads.
+- **Smart Parallel Downloads**: Automatically splits large files into chunks and downloads them across multiple threads when needed and size is known.
 - **Modern Async**: Built on top of `tokio` and `reqwest` for maximum efficiency.
 - **Visual Progress**: Beautiful, real-time progress bars using `indicatif`.
 - **Rust Powered**: Memory-safe and "fearless" concurrency.